sgotti/glide-vc/README.md

 ## Description

 This tool will help you removing from the project vendor directories all the files not needed for building your project.
-By default it'll keep only `.go` (but not the tests) files of the packages listed in the `glide.lock` file.
+By default it'll keep all the files provided by packages listed in the `glide.lock` file.
-If you want to also keep the test files of the needed packages you can provide the `--keep-tests` option.
+If you want to keep only go (including tests) files you can provide the `--only-go` option.
-If you want to keep all the files of the needed packages you can provide the `--keep-all` option.
+If you want to remove also the go test files you can add the `--no-tests` option.

 ## Build